root@hack3rs:/srv/www$ curl -i /410/

 HTTP 410 Gone

-Unlike a 404, this usually indicates a deliberate removal with no replacement at the original path.
+Unlike a 404, a 410 signals a deliberate removal with no replacement at this path.
+Clients and crawlers should stop requesting it.

 likely-causes.lst

-• $Page, download, or endpoint was retired intentionally.
+- $Page, download, or API endpoint was retired deliberately.

 recovery-steps.md

-1. Check whether a replacement URL or newer API version exists.
+- Check whether a replacement URL, updated API version, or successor page exists.

-3. If you operate the site, add migration guidance for users.
+- If you operate the site, add migration guidance pointing users to the replacement.

-4. Remove references to retired content from navigation and indexes.
+- Remove references to the retired URL from navigation, sitemaps, and API docs.

 ops-note.txt